Proposed "License to Discriminate" laws

 (ii) Is the least restrictive means of furthering that compelling governmental interest.

-Reactions to the passage of the bill by conservative and liberal groups:
+Reactions to the passage of the bill by both conservative and liberal groups:

 The following information sources were used to prepare and update the above